-- (a) Access charges will comprise: - (i) a variable component, which is a function of distance and gross mass (\$/gtkm); - (ii) a flagfall component, which is fixed and specific to each Train service type and Segment (\$/km); and - (iii) an excess network occupancy component, which is a function of time (\$/hr or part thereof) sought by an Applicant for a Train Path on the Network, which is in excess of: - (A) a reasonable allowance for section run times for the applicable Train service type as determined by ARTC; - (B) dwells for crossing and passing other Trains as determined and made available by ARTC for the Train Path; and - (C) an allowance for the reasonable requirements for operational activities whilst the Train occupies the Network as specified at clause 4.6(c). - (b) Subject to clause 4.5(c), the application of the excess network occupancy component relates only to the contracted Train path, and not the utilisation of the Train Path. - (c) In determining the excess network occupancy component, ARTC will pro-rata the flagfall component back to an amount per hour by reference to the total of section run times applicable to the relevant Segment to which the flagfall component applies. - (d) Except as otherwise provided in the Access Agreement, the flagfall component and excess network occupancy component of the Charges, as applicable, are levied from the date ARTC grants access to the Train Path to the Operator until the expiry of that Train Path irrespective of whether such Train Path is utilised. - (e) The excess network occupancy component will only apply where the Applicant seeks to contract a Train Path on the Network, which is in excess of: - (i) a reasonable allowance for section run times for the applicable Train service type as determined by ARTC; - (ii) dwells for crossing and passing other Trains as determined and made available by ARTC for the Train Path; and - (iii) an allowance for the reasonable requirements for operational activities whilst the Train occupies the Network as specified at clause 4.6(c). - (f) In relation to utilisation of a contracted Train Path, the excess network occupancy component will not be charged in instances where ARTC is not able to provide the contracted Train Path or an agreed substitute Train Path except where the failure to provide the contracted Train Path is a result of an Incident, Third Party Works or an emergency. - (g) Notwithstanding the structure described above, all elements of the Charge are open to negotiation.
-Any variation to the structure described above will be agreed between ARTC and the Applicant.
+- (a) Access charges will comprise: - (i) a variable component, which is a function of distance and gross mass (\$/gtkm);and - (ii) a flagfall component, which is fixed and specific to each Train service type and Segment (\$/km); - (iii) an excess network occupancy component, which is a function of time (\$/hr or part thereof) sought by an Applicant for a Train Path on the Network, which is in excess of a reasonable allowance for Section run times for the applicable Train service type, dwells for crossing and passing other Trains, and a specified allowance for the reasonable requirements for operational activities whilst the Train occupies the Network; - (iv) a prime path component, which is a fixed charge to be applied to the flagfall component of the Access charge on an appropriate Segment each time a Train Path enters or leaves a location or defined area on the Network prescribed by ARTC at certain times prescribed by ARTC as prime times for that location or area..
+The prime path component will be applied once only with respect to each prescribed entry or exit event.
+ARTC may review and revise prescribed locations/areas and prescribed prime times at any time during the Term to reflect changes in operating patterns on the Network, utilisation of the Network or demand characteristics for use of the Network. - (b) Except as otherwise provided in the Access Agreement, the flagfall component, excess network occupancy component and prime path component, as applicable, of the Charges is levied from the date the Train Path vests in the Operator until the expiry of that Train Path irrespective of whether such Train Path is utilised. - (c) Notwithstanding the structure described above, all elements of the Charge are open to negotiation.
+Any variation to the structure described above must be agreed between ARTC and the Applicant.